al/railsgirls.github.com/_posts/2013-02-06-javascript.markdown

 alert("Hello Rails Girls");
 {% endhighlight %}

-Open [http://localhost:3000/ideas](http://localhost:3000/ideas) in your browser and you should be presented with something like
+Open [http://localhost:3000/ideas](http://localhost:3000/ideas) in your browser and you should be presented with something like this.

 +--{.img}
 ![](/images/app/extensions/javascript/step-1.jpg)